Lakshita2002/blog/_posts/2021-07-26-SPO-internship.markdown

 dr2: assets/images/dr reddy 2.png
 ---

 Hello everyone, I am a junior undergraduate student here at IIT Kanpur.
 I am majoring in mechanical engineering and my interests lay in dynamic systems, machine learning, artificial intelligence; I am exploring robotics and NLP as well.
-I have penned down my experience during the SPO intern season and some tips given to us by our seniors :heart:
+I have penned down my experience during the SPO intern season and some tips given to us by our seniors :heart:<br>
+I will be interning at Dr. Reddy's Laboratories as a technical intern in the summers of 2022 :slightly_smiling_face:

 ## Resources that I used during my preparation :books:<br>